 - 1. Using retrieved Diagnostic Trouble Codes (DTCs) and code definitions as a guide, and following manufacturer's repair procedures, repair the fault or faults as instructed. - 2.
-After the fault or faults have been repaired, connect the Code Reader to the vehicle's DLC and erase the code or codes from the vehicle's computer memory. - See page 25 for procedures to erase DTCs from the vehicle's onboard computer. - Write the codes down on a piece of paper for reference before erasing. - 3.
-After the erase procedure is performed, most of the Monitor icons on the Code Reader's LCD display will be flashing.
+After the fault or faults have been repaired, connect the Code Reader to the vehicle's DLC and erase the code or codes from the vehicle's computer memory. - See page 54 for procedures for ERASING DIAGNOSTIC TROUBLE CODES (DTCs) from the vehicle's on-board computer. - Write the codes down on a piece of paper for reference before erasing. - After the erase procedure is performed, most of the Monitor icons on the Code Reader's LCD display will be flashing.
 Leave the Code Reader connected to the vehicle, and perform a Trip Drive Cycle for each "flashing" Monitor: